GMoE: Empowering LLMs Fine-Tuning via MoE Graph Collaboration: Related Work

 The aim of fine-tuning LLMs is to optimize the model's performance in specific downstream tasks.
-Due to the high computational costs of updating all parameters in the full fine-tuning approach, the Parameter-Efficient Fine-Tuning (PEFT) technique is proposed to address this problem~\cite{lora, houlsby2019parameter,li2021prefix,lester2021power}.
+Due to the high computational costs of updating all parameters in the full fine-tuning approach, the Parameter-Efficient Fine-Tuning (PEFT) technique is proposed to address this problem~\citep{lora,houlsby2019parameter,li2021prefix,lester2021power,tian2024hydralora}.
 In PEFT, only a small subset of parameters are updated of the base LLMs, making it more efficient and practical in real applications.
-The PEFT methods can be generally classified into three types, i.e., LoRA~\cite{lora}, adapter tuning~\cite{houlsby2019parameter}, and prompt tuning~\cite{lester2021power}.
-Adapter tuning uses feed-forward up and feed-forward down projection matrices in the transformer block and only updates two adapter metrics in the fine-tuning process.
-Prompt tuning introduces a set of learnable prompt embeddings that are appended to the input tokens.
-The most widely used PEFT technique is LoRA, which uses a low-rank decomposition technique and updates the decomposed parameter matrix in the model training.
+The most widely used PEFT technique is LoRA~\citep{lora}, which uses a low-rank decomposition technique and updates the decomposed parameter matrix in the model training.

-Recent studies improve the model performance by integrating the MoE framework with PEFT in LLMs fine-tuning literature~\cite{wu2024mixture,zadouri2023pushing}.
-In the transformer block of LLMs, each expert is a LoRA module working on either the FFN layer~\cite{loramoe, wang2022adamix, li2024mixlora}, attention layer~\cite{moeloracontra,loramoe2,zhu2023sira}, the whole transformer block~\cite{zadouri2023pushing,loramoe3,mola} and each layer~\cite{wu2024mixture}.
-Then the router function of MoE is designed to blend the contributions of all experts.
+Recent studies have shown improvements of model performance by integrating the MoE framework with PEFT in LLMs fine-tuning literature~\citep{wu2024mixture,zadouri2023pushing}.
+In the transformer block of LLMs, each expert is a LoRA module working on either the FFN layer~\citep{loramoe,wang2022adamix,li2024mixlora}, attention layer~\citep{moeloracontra,loramoe2,zhu2023sira}, the whole transformer block~\citep{zadouri2023pushing,loramoe3,mola} and each layer~\citep{wu2024mixture}.
+Then a router function of MoE is designed to blend the contributions of all experts.
 Among them, the adoption of LoRA in the FFN layer attracted the most attention due to its extensive applicability in various LLM tasks in recent years.

-Our work aims to explore the effective MoE collaboration mechanism in the parameter-efficient fine-tuning of LLMs area.
+Our work focuses on exploring the effective MoE collaboration mechanism to enhance the PEFT of LLMs in downstream tasks.
 The MoE consists of multiple LoRA components that work on the FFN layer in the transformer block.
-Different from existing MoE studies, in which all experts coordinate by the traditional router function (Softmax function), we design a graph router in our GraphLoRA framework, which leverages graph neural networks to learn the collaboration information among all experts in the MoE graph.
+Different from the conventional router function employed in existing MoE studies, where the weight assigned to each expert is solely dependent on its own input information, z we design a novel graph router, which leverages graph neural networks to learn the collaboration information among all experts based on a MoE graph.